Nonlinear photonic architecture for fault-tolerant quantum computing: Resource state encoding

 We adopt the following convention for the rotated QPC encoding

-As a result, our resource state becomes a QPC$(n,m)_r$-encoded 2-chain.
-We evaluate the threshold performance for several such encoded 2-chain states.
-The corresponding encoding circuits (or encoders), up to the QPC$(4,2)_2$-encoded 2-chain, are provided in Figure~\ref{fig:zx_encoding}, using the framework developed in \cite{PhysRevA.110.032402}.
+As a result, our resource state becomes a QPC$(n,m)_r$-encoded two-chain.
+We evaluate the threshold performance for several such encoded two-chain states.
+The corresponding encoding circuits (or encoders), up to the QPC$(4,2)_2$-encoded two-chain, are provided in Figure~\ref{fig:zx_encoding}, using the framework developed in \cite{PhysRevA.110.032402}.